Josh Bell Preview, Player Props: Marlins vs. Brewers

 Josh Bell At The Plate

-- Bell has driven in a run in 49 games this season (37.1%), including 12 games with more than one RBI (9.1%).
-He has also driven home three or more of his team's runs in two contests.
+- In 36.8% of his games this year, Bell has had at least one RBI.
+He's picked up more than one in 9.0% and driven in three or more of his team's runs in two contests.

+- In 37 of 133 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.